frogro/PhotoboothProject_GPIO-Implementation-for-Buttons-and-Rotary-Encoder-on-Pi-OS-Bookworm/README.md

 # Photobooth Project:GPIO implementation for buttons and rotary encoder on Pi OS Bookworm
 This code allows you to connect hardware buttons and a rotary encoder to the GPIOs of a Raspberry Pi with the latested Raspberry Pi OS Bookwork (Linux 6.6 Kernel) in the Photooboth Project of Andreas Skomski.
-Support in the Photobooth Project was broken as Linux 6.6 Kernel is not able to handle the GPIO buttons via sysfs anymore.
+GPIO support was broken as Linux 6.6 Kernel is not able to handle the GPIO buttons via sysfs anymore.

 Preparation: